 India established a separate Public Diplomacy Division in the Ministry of External Affairs in the year 2006.
 Though India’s baby steps towards institutionalizing this practice is laudable especially with regard to ‘new public diplomacy’ or PD in the time of internet and social media, a lot still needs to be done compared to the PD efforts of countries like China and USA.
 Since traditional diplomacy has incommensurately benefited the stakeholders in the South Asian region, India should make full use of the tools and processes provided by PD to make inroads into the ‘hearts and minds’ of the people in South Asia to yield better outcomes.
 Since we share a common historical and cultural context, the task would not be difficult and benefits would outweigh the costs by a large margin.

-You need to subscribe
+You need to subscribe hard copy

 The Look East policy enunciated in early 1990s aimed at engaging with the economically dynamic nations of South East Asia.
 Indian policy towards Southeast Asia evolved from the imperative of developing stable political and economic relations in the post cold war era and the need to build stronger ties with a region that was growing rapidly.
 In the initial stage, it was mainly driven by forces of energy and economic requirements.
 Latter on political, strategic and regional dynamics were also attached.
 In this paper the regional dynamic of India-ASEAN relations has been discussed.
 India thinks that ASEAN plays a major role in the Asia-Pacific regionalism.
-ASEAN serves not only as a regional platform to address Southeast Asia’s regional and global affairs, but also facilitates interaction with other multilateral bodies like the Asia-Pacific Economic Cooperation (APEC), ARF ASEM, SCO etc.You need to subscribe
+ASEAN serves not only as a regional platform to address Southeast Asia’s regional and global affairs, but also facilitates interaction with other multilateral bodies like the Asia-Pacific Economic Cooperation (APEC), ARF ASEM, SCO etc.You need to subscribe hard copy

 Over the past few years, the global economy’s centre of gravity has been moving away from the advanced countries, as the emerging economies have become the new growth poles.
 The focus on the emerging economies has increased considerably since the BRIC countries not only convened the first meeting of their leaders in 2009, but also added South Africa in less than three years.
 The paper examined the nature of co-ordination among the BRICS countries, and whether the presence of South Africa has made a difference to the group’s dynamics.
 There are areas in which the emerging economies have co-ordinated their positions and have thereby been able to put up a joint front.
 This has been most visible in the WTO negotiations on intellectual property rights and agriculture, the two areas in which the developed countries have dominant positions.
 But while in the WTO, the emerging